Bantry Community Choir

 Founded on World Mental Health Day 2014, Bantry Community Choir, work in close partnership with West Cork Mental Health Services (WCMHS) and West Cork Development Partnership.
 Co-founders Nora Edgeworth (Mental health Advocate) & Kevin O’Shanahan (Nurse specialist in mental health and the arts with WCMHS) initiated the choir with an ethos of community, inclusion, social interaction and participation for all.
-Previous Musical Directors Katy Salvidge and Normal Collins, further developed this inclusive ethos through their musical leadership and the choir has gone from strength to strength since its inception.
+That ethos remains at the fore today.

-Bantry Community Choir loves to collaborate and share the goodness of singing with others.
+Bantry Community Choir love to collaborate and share the goodness of singing with others.
 They have collaborated with John Spillane & the Claddagh Rogues at Triskel Christchurch as part of the nationwide First Fortnight festival.
 They have also participated in the first West Cork Chamber Fringe Festival, and performed alongside nine other choirs from around the country at the annual Celebration of Health Service Choirs.
 Collaborating with Gamelan Spréacha Geala for the Skibbereen Arts Festival in 2017 was another highlight.
-Most of all they love to perform in their native Bantry with performances in Bantry Library in celebration of Culture Night and around the town whether on the Square, in the Tourist Office or for their annual Live Life and Sing concert.
+Most of all they love to perform in their native Bantry with performances for those who would might otherwise find it difficult to attend a live musical event.
+They sing for the people at Bantry Hospice, Deerpark Nursing Home and Bantry Day Care.
+They also sing in Bantry Library in celebration of Culture Night and around the town whether on Bantry Town Square, in the Tourist Office or for their annual Live Life and Sing concert.

 49 North Street, Skibbereen, Co.
 Cork